danielmkarlsson/danielmkarlsson.com/src/md/gigs.md

 `exprand` to invert the range.
 I like to be able to do that because I remember swapping the values in Haskell and getting that behaviour.
 I think it's neat.
-The lines are grouped in parentheses for optics and also there is the top level parenthesis which let's me evaluate all lines wherever I'm at with `C + e`.
+The lines are grouped in parentheses for optics and also there is the top level parentheses which let's me evaluate all lines wherever I'm at with `C + e`.
 On top of that David taught me this neat trick where you can make a visual selection in [nvim](https://github.com/neovim/neovim/wiki/Installing-Neovim) and then recall it with less hassle using `gv`.
 I can make this reselect last selection and then evaluate manouver pretty fast now that my hands are getting into it.
-You can see me do that a bunch in the video below.
+You can see me do that a whole bunch in the video below.

 <video controls="controls" width="100%" name="RuinsAtFylkingen7November2019.mov"
 src="RuinsAtFylkingen7November2019.mov"></video>